Palisades Weekly Crime Update

 Burglary/Theft from Vehicle

-Pacific Coast Highway/Porto Marina Way, 9/18/19 between 3:30 p.m. and 4 p.m.
-The suspect broke a window on victim’s vehicle and took a purse, wallet, and clothing.
+Pacific Coast Highway/Sunset Boulevard, 9/14/19 between 8:30 AM and 9:30 AM.
+The suspect entered victim’s vehicle and took a wallet, money, and cell phone.

 Theft